-Staff are recommending approval of two proposals for new community gardens in our parks.
-Both were received in response to a joint call for Expressions of Interest for new community gardens and orchards issued by the Park Board and the City (Social Policy and Engineering) in October 2012.
+Staff are recommending approval of a new community garden in Charleson Park proposed by Charleson Park Community Gardeners and supported by the False Creek South Neighbourhood Association (FCSNA).
+The proposal was received in response to a joint call for Expressions of Interest for new community gardens and orchards issued by the City's Park Board, Social Policy and Engineering staff in October 2012.

-The first proposal is from the Charleson Park Community Gardeners, supported by the False Creek South Neighbourhood Association (FCSNA), and aims to build a community garden in Charleson Park.
-FCSNAs mandate is to encourage residents to be actively involved in proposed changes in the neighbourhood, and to provide residents with information on emergent issues.
+FCSNA's mandate is to encourage residents to be actively involved in proposed changes in the neighbourhood, and to provide residents with information on emergent issues.
 The gardeners have been working closely with the neighbouring McBride Community Garden coordinators to contribute to community building, healthy eating, and active living by creating community gardens in the South False Creek/Fairview area.